morningspace/docker-registry-cli/README.md

 ### Outside Docker container

 To run outside container, you need to install its dependencies at first.
-See [Dependencies](#dependencies) for details.
+See "[Dependencies](#dependencies)" for details.

 ## How to use